-PHG or MCLG Public Health Goal or Maximum Contaminant Level Goal, The level of a contaminant i drinking water below which there is no known or expected risk to health.
-The Californi Environmental Protection Agency sets PHGs.
+PHG or MCLG Public Health Goal or Max dmum Contaminant L evel Goal, The le evel of a contaminant in drinking water below which n there is no known o or expected risk to o health.
+The California water.
+The United States Environmental Protection Agency (USEPA) sets MCLs.
+Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
+Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.

+Environmental Protection Agency sets PHGs.

 MCL Maximum Contaminant Level.
-The highest level of a contaminant that is allowed in drinki water.
-The United States Environmental Protection Agency (USEPA) sets MCLs.
-Prima MCLs are set as close to the PHGs (or MCLGs) as is economically and technologica feasible.
-Secondary MCLs are set to protect the odor, taste, and appearance of drinki water.
+The highest level of a contaminant that is allowed in drinking other requirements, which a water system must follow.

 AL Action Level.
-The concentration of a contaminant, which, if exceeded, triggers treatmer other requirements, which a water system must follow.
+The concentration of a contaminant, which, if exceeded, triggers treatment or monitoring and reporting requirements, and water treatment requirements.

 PDWS Primary Drinking Water Standards.
-MCLs for monitoring and reporting requirements, and v contaminants that affect health along with their vater treatment requirements.
+MCLs for contaminants that affect health along with their appearance of the drinking water.
+Contaminants with SDWSs do no affect the health at the ppm parts per million or milligrams per liter (mg/l) N/A not applicable ppb parts per billion or micrograms per liter (μg/L) ND not detectable at testing limit pci/L pico Curies per liter (a measure of radiation) NS no standard

 SDWS Secondary Drinking Water Standards.
-MCLs for contaminants that affect taste, odor, appearance of the drinking water.
-Contaminants with SDWSs do no affect the health at MCL levels. ppm parts per million or milligrams per liter (mg/l) N/A not applicable ppb parts per billion or micrograms per liter (μg/L) ND not detectable at testing limit pci/L pico Curies per l iter (a measure of radiation) NS no standard
+MCLs for contaminants that affect taste, odor, or

+MCL levels.